1jour1vin

 One of Burgundy's Grand Crus

-Facing southeast/southwest—which is rare on the Côte—the hillside of Corton-Charlemagne offers a perfect geological profile: the Oxfordian Jurassic strata here between Ladoix and Meursault are younger than in the rest of the Côte.
-Midway up the hillside, the gently sloping soil is reddish and stony, brown limestone, rich in marl with a high potassium content.
+Facing southeast/southwest—which is rare in the Côte—the hillside of Corton-Charlemagne offers a perfect geological profile: the Oxfordian Jurassic strata here between Ladoix and Meursault are younger than in the rest of the Côte.
+Midway up the slope, the gently sloping soil is reddish and stony, brown limestone, rich in marl with a high potassium content.
 Chardonnay, used exclusively for the Corton-Charlemagne wine Grand Cru occupies the upper part of the slope.
 The vineyard of Corton-Charlemagne Grand Cru covers an area of nearly 52 hectares and produces approximately 2,160 hectoliters of white wine annually.

 The elegance and finesse of Corton-Charlemagne

 The Corton-Charlemagne is a dry, still white wine.
-It is a wine meant for aging, revealing its full richness after about ten years.
+It is a wine meant for aging that reveals its full richness after about ten years.
 However, it can age in the cellar for 25 to 30 years.
 It has distinctive characteristics.
 First, in terms of color, it displays a pale gold hue with greenish highlights.
 As it ages, it evolves toward amber.
 Next, on the nose, this great wine captivates with its various fruity and floral aromas, including notes of baked apple, linden blossom, fern, and cinnamon.
 Finally, its round, lingering finish is exceptional.
 The wine from the Corton-Charlemagne estate expresses a harmonious, delicate, and elegant profile.

 Burgundy remains one of France's leading wine-producing regions, home to several AOC wines.
 Among the "Grand Cru" appellations, north of Beaune lies the vineyard of Corton-Charlemagne.
 Several classified climate zones produce the Charlemagne wine including Le Charlemagne, En Charlemagne, Les Pougets, Le Corton, and Les Languettes.
-These designated plots are spread across three villages: Aloxe-Corton, Ladoix-Serrigny, and Pernand-Vergelesses.
+These designated plots are spread across three villages: Aloxe-Corton, Ladoix, Serrigny, and Pernand-Vergelesses.
 It is customary not to mention the name of the vineyard on the labels of Corton-Charlemagne bottles.

 The ideal terroir for Bourgogne Charlemagne